The Mysterious Cities of Gold: Plot

 The other survivors of the war, the Atlanteans, hid away under the Mountain of the Burning Shield.
 Over the centuries, they evolved into the Olmecs, with large skulls and pointed ears, their bodies now thin and short.
-Some of their people - the “chosen ones” - have been placed into cryogenic sleep, to be awoken in the future and injected with the fresh, young cells of children, as they had lost the ability to reproduce.
-Led by their king, Menator, the Olmecs seek an artifact known as “The Great Legacy”, said to be hidden away in a city of gold, which they believe they can use to preserve their species and wipe out all others.
-The olmecs primarily use spears and swords, save for their flying machine, which utilizes a particle beam.
+Some of their people - the "chosen ones" - have been placed into cryogenic sleep, to be awoken in the future and injected with the fresh, young cells of children, as they had lost the ability to reproduce.
+Led by their king, Menator, the Olmecs seek an artifact known as "The Great Legacy", said to be hidden away in a city of gold, which they believe they can use to preserve their species and wipe out all others.
+The olmecs primarily use spears and swords, except for their flying machine, which utilizes a particle beam.

 When Zia tearfully reunites with her father in a Mayan village, he reveals the location of a city of gold.
-A war breaks out between the Mayas and the olmecs.
+A war breaks out between the Mayas and the Olmecs.
 The children insist on helping their newfound friends and, to the confusion of Sancho and Pedro, Mendoza says that he will help them, having grown fond of the children.
 In their flying machines, the protagonists and the Olmecs - with Gomez and Gaspard following on foot - race to the city of gold, where the Olmecs force Esteban and Zia to open the doors.

-The City of Gold defends itself against the Olmec machine, but ultimately, Menator succeeds in obtaining The Great Legacy and brings it back to the mountain of the burning shield.
-The Great Legacy is revealed to be a fusion reactor and, once activated, begins to melt down, destroying the city of gold.
+The City of Gold defends itself against the Olmec machine.
+Ultimately, Menator succeeds in obtaining The Great Legacy and brings it back to the mountain of the burning shield.
+The Great Legacy is revealed to be a fusion reactor and, once activated, begins to melt down, destroying the City of Gold.

 Earthquakes and volcanic activity ensue, threatening to destroy the entire world, and Tao presents his golden jar to the high priest of the city of gold, who will be able to open it according to legend.
 The priest recognizes the jar as The Great Legacy's cooling rod.
 As the priest sacrifices his life to stop the meltdown, he is revealed to be Esteban's father.

 Alongside Sancho and Pedro, Mendoza returns to Spain with a salvaged bag of gold, promising to rejoin the children in the future.
 Esteban, Tao, and Zia set out aboard The Golden Condor for the Pacific Ocean, to find the next city of gold.